Right now, the public record still shows an active sale, not a published winner

 The official Teton County recorded-documents portal is the place to watch next.
 Once a sale closes, that is where the buyer name, vesting style, legal description, and associated transfer documents should surface.

-That matters because the winning bidder at an auction and the final vesting name on the deed are not always the same thing.
+The winning bidder at an auction and the final vesting name on the deed are not always the same thing.
 If title lands in an LLC instead of an individual name, the deed becomes the first clue rather than the final answer.

 If the deed lands in an LLC, the second stop is the Idaho business record